LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 u = 111
 $$

 Now I can effectively communicate a message with minimal loss of information.
+But maybe
-But maybe I don't want to use fixed length encoding, but instead, I wish the length to vary in size.
+I don't want to use fixed length encoding, but instead, I wish the length to vary in size.
-Better yet, maybe I want to have a coded solution on hand.
+Better yet, I want to have a coded solution on hand.
 This is where Huffman Encoding comes into play.

 <h3>Entropy and Huffman Encoding Code Challenge</h3>

-For this posts coding challenge, I decided to code a solution for Huffman Encoding and calculate the entropy value based on the words being analyzed.
+For this posts coding challenge, I decided to code a solution for Huffman coding and calculate the entropy value based on the words being analyzed.
 This will involve parsing through a text document, counting words that are to be measured, encoding the given words with Huffman, and then calculating the entropy value for the given set.

-Before we do that, lets discuss on how Huffman encoding works.
-Unlike Shannon-Fano encoding, Huffman encoding used variable length encodings.
+Before we do that, lets discuss on how Huffman coding works.
+Unlike Shannon-Fano encoding, Huffman coding uses variable length encodings.
 This means the length of the encodings can vary in bit size.
 Such that a high probability symbol may produce "1", but the lowest probability symbol could expand out to 100101001...
 Of course, this depends